ThorbenMaa/STARseqCNN/README.md

 ```

 ### load experimental labels and corresponding sequences (will be added upon publication)
+also needs ot be added in the "workflow in comments" section

 ### train CNNs
 First, activate the `CNN_TM` environment using `mamba activate CNN_TM`.